-Whether it’s getting hands dirty in a sand box, exploring the corners of the backyard, or for the older kids, the neighbourhood park, unstructured time outdoors is a blessing that must be enjoyed, and kids revel in the feeling of no deadlines or set rules.
+Whether it’s getting their hands dirty in a sand box, exploring the corners of the backyard, or the neighbourhood park – unstructured time outdoors is a blessing that must be enjoyed.
+And kids revel in the feeling of no deadlines or set rules.

 Let the kids lead.